cghr-toronto/wen-et-al-2025-cava/README.md

 3. Install [R](https://www.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/)
 4. Install [draw.io](https://www.drawio.com/) (to edit diagrams under [src/figures](src/figures))
 5. If on Windows, install [RTools](https://cran.r-project.org/bin/windows/Rtools/)
-6. Open a command line interface and clone this repository `git clone https://github.com/cghr-toronto/healsl-gpt-paper`
+6. Open a command line interface and clone this repository `git clone https://github.com/cghr-toronto/wen-et-al-2025-cava`
-7. Navigate into the cloned folder `cd healsl-gpt-paper`
+7. Navigate into the cloned folder `cd wen-et-al-2025-cava`
 8. Create a tmp folder for temporary files not tracked by git `mkdir tmp`
     * This folder is used for model input and output data
     * Intermediate files from running code may also be stored here